-- Child found the shapes work easy: Try the worksheet.
-Make sure that your child is doing the thinking rather than waiting for you to explain.
-The first question is an equilateral triangle, pointing up.
-For the second question, try covering parts of some of the shapes on this sheet as an extension. - Child found the shape work hard: Use this time to consider the shapes on this sheet.
-Classify them according to the number of sides and angles.
-Consider what is the same and different.
+- Child found the shapes work hard: Try the worksheet which is designed for extension.
+Make sure that your child is doing the thinking rather than waiting for you to explain. - Child found the shape work easy: Ask your child to use the shapes on this page to create a new shape that has more sides.
+Draw the new shape and describe it.
+Name it according to the number of sides it has.